senaite/senaite2.com/docs/user_manual/users_and_security.md

 SENAITE LIMS is a multi-user system and by default, maintains the user accounts on its own database, without relying on the user accounts set up on the workstations or on the operating system under which runs.
-However, SENAITE LIMS can use the industry-standard Lightweight Directory Access Protocol (LDAP) for users management and authentication.
+However, SENAITE LIMS can use the industry-standard [Lightweight Directory Access Protocol (LDAP)][LDAP] for users management and authentication.

+The security policy of SENAITE software is inherited from [Zope][zope_security] and follows the widely accepted as best practice [Role-Based Access Control (RBAC)][RBAC], a policy-neutral access-control mechanism defined around roles and privileges.
-The access to the software follows a "User - role - permission" three layer security model.
-Each user can belong to one or more roles and a fine-grained schema of permissions is set at electronic record level.
+Each user (subject) can belong to one or more roles and a fine-grained schema of permissions is set at electronic record level.
 The system is so powerful that a user with enough privileges could apply role permissions to each single electronic record stored in the system, individually.

 ## User Roles